**Family carer top-up worth £875-a-year touted to avoid women retiring on pensions a THIRD the size of men’s :

 ‘We are leaving it to grandparents to provide free childcare when we should be adopting a similar model to our EU counterparts whose economies are benefiting by getting mothers back into the workforce faster.’

-Daniela Silcock, head of policy research at the PPI, said: 'While policy changes, most notably the introduction of a family carer top up and [auto enrollment] contributions paid on every pound of earnings, go some way to closing the gender pension gap, further social, policy and labour market changes would be required to close the gap entirely.
+Daniela Silcock, head of policy research at the PPI, said: 'While policy changes, most notably the introduction of a family carer top up and [auto enrolment] contributions paid on every pound of earnings, go some way to closing the gender pension gap, further social, policy and labour market changes would be required to close the gap entirely.

 ‘More affordable and accessible childcare plus flexible working options, would enable more women to return to work and recommence saving into their pension pot earlier.’